kr-colab/ReLERNN/README.md

 The above example took X seconds to complete on a Xeon machine using four CPUs and one NVIDIA GeForce Titan X GPU.
 Note that the parameters used for this example were only designed to test the success of the installation, not to make accurate predictions.
-Please use guidlines below for the best results when analyzing real data.
+Please use guidelines below for the best results when analyzing real data.
 While it is possible to run ReLERNN without a dedicated GPU, if you do try this, you are going to have a bad time.